Jefferson49/RepositoryHierarchy/README.md

 <a name="Using-EAD-xml"></a>
 ### Generate and download an EAD XML export
-With the Repository Hierarchy module, webtrees can generate an EAD XML export for a chosen repository.
+With the Repository Hierarchy module, webtrees can generate an [EAD XML](#EAD) export for a chosen repository.
 The export is provided in [apeEAD](#apeEAD) XML.

+The EAD XML export contains:
++ Metadata about the repository (i.e. name, address, ...)
++ Metadata about the repository structure (i.e. hierarchy, call numbers, fonds, collections, files, ...)
++ Metadata about the sources in the repository (i.e. title, author, date range, ...)

 After selecting the Repository Hierarchy module from the list menu, a repository can be chosen and a [delimiter expression](#Using-delimiters) needs to be provided.
 The chosen delimiter expression will be used to generate and view a hierarchical structure for the repository.